Poseidon: In modern culture

+Poseidon appeared in the 1963 film Jason and the Argonauts.

+Poseidon appears in the Percy Jackson & the Olympians novel series, where he is the father of the demigod protagonist Percy Jackson.
+In the first film adaptation, Percy Jackson & the Olympians: The Lightning Thief, he is portrayed by Kevin McKidd.

 Poseidon has made multiple appearances in video games, such as in God of War 3 by Sony.
 In the game, Poseidon appears as a boss for the player to defeat.
-He also appears in Smite as a playable character.
 In the video game Hades, he is a character who will grant "boons".